-designers and started working on the first blaster built of scrap parts that is called a more effort to make them a reality.
-Perhaps "bread board."
-At this stage, a 3D CAD ("comthe best example of this kind of high-concept, puter-aided design") drawing of this prototype blaster was also developed to aid in further
+designers and started working on the first blaster built of scrap parts that is called a "bread board."
+At this stage, a 3D CAD ("computer-aided design") drawing of this prototype blaster was also developed to aid in further development, testing, and manufacturing.